njwlsn/njwlsn.github.io/pages/consulting.md

 ## Consulting Experience ##
 <a href="https://njwsn.github.io/pages/consulting"> <img src="https://njwsn.github.io/assets/images/consulting_logos.png" style="max-width:100%; height:auto;"/> </a>
 <br><br>
 Development research in East Africa has been my professional focus since 2019.
 I have spent several years living and working in the region: for UNDP (Kenya, 2019-20), Forcier Consulting (South Sudan, 2022-24) and now part-time with OTHERwise Research (remote with travel to South Sudan, 2024-present).
-Building on this experience, I am currently writing a PhD on development, fragility, and state formation in East Africa.
+I am currently writing a PhD on development and political economy in East Africa.
 <br><br>
-I have had the pleasure to work on over a dozen research consultancies with governments, various UN agencies, (I)NGOs, charities, CSOs, and national development agencies (some of which are depicted above).
-My sectoral focus covers displacement, education, health, and livelihoods.
-Methodologically, I am a mixed methods researcher with a quant focus and graduate-level training in econometrics, statistics, and GIS analysis.
+I have had the pleasure to work on over a dozen research consultancies with governments, UN agencies, (I)NGOs, charities, CSOs, and national development agencies (some depicted above), covering displacement, education, health, and livelihoods.
+Methodologically, I am a mixed methods researcher with a quantitative orientation and graduate-level training in econometrics and GIS analysis.
 <br><br>
-Most of my consulting engagements have been in South Sudan, where I have a number of ongoing research projects and a substantial local network, and routinely advise on program design and political economy.
+Most of my consulting engagements have been in South Sudan, where I have a number of ongoing research projects and a substantial local network, and routinely advise on development program and research project design.
 <br><br>
-Please do reach out if you are interested in working together or discussing any area related to my experience.
+**Please do reach out if you are interested in exploring opportunities for collaboration.**
 <br><br>